 Bio

-In the years following, I mostly made whips for actual working cowboys.
-In 1996, I moved to Georgia and Diana and I got married shortly thereafter.
 By the year 2000, I got tired of working so much overtime at my job, so I decided to pursue making some whips for extra cash.
 Not many of the local cattlemen use whips here in Georgia, so I didn’t have very much success selling the whips at the local stockyards and feed stores.

 banner_cowwhips

-3 Responses to “Bio”
+3 responses to “Bio

 • cameron